google/xsecurelock/README.md

     of `auth_pam_x11` may be moved at startup to mitigate possible burn-in effects due to the auth dialog being displayed all the time (e.g. when spurious mouse events wake up the screen all the time).
-*   `XSECURELOCK_BURNIN_MITIGATION_DYNAMIC`: if set to 1, `auth_pam_x11` will
-    move the prompt while it is being displayed, but stay within the bounds of `XSECURELOCK_BURNIN_MITIGATION`.
-This mitigates short-term burn-in effects
-    but is probably annoying to most users, and thus disabled by default.
+*   `XSECURELOCK_BURNIN_MITIGATION_DYNAMIC`: if set to a non-zero value, `auth_pam_x11` will move the prompt while it is being displayed, but stay within the bounds of `XSECURELOCK_BURNIN_MITIGATION`.
+The value of this variable is the maximum allowed shift per screen refresh.
+This mitigates short-term burn-in effects but is probably annoying to most users, and thus disabled by default.
 *   `XSECURELOCK_DIM_ALPHA`: Linear-space opacity to fade the screen to.
 *   `XSECURELOCK_DIM_COLOR`: X11 color to fade the screen to.
 *   `XSECURELOCK_DIM_MIN_FPS`: Minimum framerate to attain during the dimming